standard-group/www.projectmesa/src/pages/privacy.md

 We do **not sell personal data**.
 We also do not offer financial incentives for data collection.

-To exercise your rights, please contact us at [admin@projectmesa.qzz.io](mailto:admin@projectmesa.qzz.io).
+To exercise your rights, please contact us at [volumetech@getgoogleoff.me](mailto:volumetech@getgoogleoff.me).
 We will respond within the timeframes required by law.

 ## 10. Policy Updates
 We may revise this Privacy Policy periodically.
 Material changes will be posted with a revised effective date.

 ## 11. Contact
-For data inquiries or privacy concerns, contact us at: [admin@projectmesa.qzz.io](mailto:admin@projectmesa.qzz.io)
+For data inquiries or privacy concerns, contact us at: [volumetech@getgoogleoff.me](mailto:volumetech@getgoogleoff.me)